scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 In each Jupyter notebook, a Dask-CUDA cluster is spun up and then shutdown at the end for memory/worker cleanup.
-Processing all data for all permutations currently takes about 1.5 hours on 4 V100 GPUs on the NERSC Cori GPU cluster.
+Processing all data for all permutations currently takes about 1.5 hours on 4 V100 GPUs on the Cori GPU cluster.
-We summarize this workflow in Fig. :ref:`analyze-data`.
+Fig. :ref:`analyze-data` illustrates the workflow.

 .. figure:: mods-analyze-data.png
    :scale: 10%